-The villages of Muntigunung are located on the intensely arid northern slopes of Bali’s mountains with dramatic views of Mount Agung, the island of Lombok and the towering silhouette of Rinjani.
+The villages of Muntigunung are located on the arid eastern slopes of Mount Batur in Northeast Bali, with dramatic views of Mount Agung, the island of Lombok and the towering silhouette of Rinjani.

-The younger members of the community have also been trained as guides to lead treks from the top of Lake Batur’s caldera down to the plains of the north coast.
-The trek sarts with an ascent for around an hour to a vantage point with spectacular views of the entire caldera.
-The trail then descends towards Bali’s north coast with time to stop off at the villages to see the buildings where the locals are now working.
+Members of the community have been trained as guides to lead treks from the top of Lake Batur’s caldera down to the plains of the north coast.
+The trek starts with an ascent for around an hour to a vantage point with spectacular views of the entire caldera.
+The trail then descends towards Bali’s north coast with time to stop off at the villages to see the buildings where the community works as part of the social enterprise.

 Not only does this employment provide a regular source of income, but it also ensures that the families stay in their village and their children can attend school.